MindTheGap-ERC/CarboKitten.jl/docs/src/visualization/fence-diagrams.md

 end

 # Compute the sediment surface heights for every (position, time) cell of a
 # slice.
-This is exactly the calculation `profile_plot!` does internally to
+Mimics the calculation `profile_plot!` does internally to
-# build its mesh, factored out so we can lift it into 3D.
+# build its mesh, factored out so it can be lifted it into 3D.
 function _surface_heights(header::Header, data::DataSlice)
     _, _, n_t = size(data.production)
     total_subsidence = (header.axes.t[end] - header.axes.t[1]) * header.subsidence_rate